 BirdRock is the small community between Pacific Beach and La Jolla, and is known for its insane mansions and pristine coastline.
 But you don’t need to be a multi-millionaire to enjoy the view.
 Park it on a bench at Calumet Park and enjoy the coastline while the surfers take advantage of Rock Pile down below.

-If you couldn’t tell by the name, Wedding Bowl is a small part of Cuvier Park in La Jolla cove that is popular for—yup—weddings!
+Nestled in Cuvier Park in La Jolla cove is a great little stretch of green space known as Wedding Bowl.
+If you couldn’t tell by the name, Wedding Bowl is a small part of that is popular for—yup—weddings!
 So popular, in fact, that there’s a lottery process to get a permit to be married there.
-Luckily, no lottery needed to simply enjoy the space before, perhaps, heading up to the San Diego Museum of Contemporary Art, which is just across the street.
+Luckily, no lottery needed to simply enjoy the space and the surrounding park before, perhaps, heading up to the San Diego Museum of Contemporary Art, which is just across the street.

 La Jolla Shores Park